Kudamaloor Janardanan: Early life and background

 Kudamaloor Janardanan was born into a musical family in Kudamaloor, Kottayam district, Kerala, India.
 He had his basic vocal music lessons from his father, G. Krishna Iyer.
 Soon he was fascinated by the art of instrumental music and turned to the Indian flute.

 Kudamaloor Janardanan or Kudamaloorji as he is better known is a self-taught and learnt classical flautist.
-His journey began on a high note with a maiden performance at the tender age of 7, followed by prizes, medals and accomplishments in different school, college, university, district and state level competitions under different categories of Flute, Vocal and Violin.
+His journey began on a high note with a maiden performance at the age of 7, followed by prizes, medals and accomplishments in different school, college, university, district and state level competitions under different categories of Flute, Vocal and Violin.
 In his later years of student life, Janardanan was guided by his paternal uncle, K.Shivaramakrishna Iyer, a prominent flautist of his time.
 Janardanan was awarded the scholarship for further studies in music by the Department of Culture, Government of India.
 He went on to obtain a graduate degree in Violin from Madras University.
 An ‘A’ Grade artiste of the All India Radio and an empaneled musician of the ICCR, Kudamaloorji continues to maintain his distinct style.